stt045/parkingproject/README.md

 **TO DO**

-* [ ] Create JSON data file and be able to read in onto the page.
+* [x] Create JSON data file and be able to read in onto the page. - Steven
-* [ ] Be able to dynamically add new reminders = adding new items into the JSON
+* [ ] Be able to dynamically add new reminders = adding new items into the JSON - Steven
 * [ ] Fix the screens that don't have a stable footer.
 * [ ] implement alert for when choosing to receive notification for parking structure
 * [ ] Create the screen for the alarm app